Naloxone Training: The Basics

 VIDEO - SAVE ME Steps to Save a Life

-This Video combines separate training modules to provide an overview of how to recognize and respond to an opioid poisoning (overdose) using the SAVE ME Steps using either Intramuscular (injectable) or Intranasal (nasal) naloxone.
+This video combines separate training modules to provide an overview of how to recognize and respond to an opioid poisoning (overdose) using the SAVE ME Steps using either Intramuscular (injectable) or Intranasal (nasal) naloxone.

 Naloxone 101 Course